Sport for social development: Promote youth development

 Since the advent of modern Olympics in 1896, athletes have shown that sports enable people to come together in an effort to bring about global peace and to share a desire for self-improvement.
 Non-profit sports programs aiming to educate through similar means are part of an up-and-coming movement.
 However, through sport, children learn sportsmanship and other life skills.
 Youth sport can help them grow towards positive development and good relationships with others.
 Sport is a tool utilized to get young people involved in their communities.
 Positive peer group relationships are also encouraged through coaching as well as the physical activity, which makes sport particularly beneficial to children with disorders such as ADHD.
 This leads to youth feeling integrated with other young people.
 Through being involved in sports youth can gain self-esteem when they are enjoying the experience of taking part in a sport.
 Sports help them gain lifelong skills and want to do better in the classroom as well.
 Involvement in sports have been related to one having better cognitive functioning as well as higher grades and test scores, satisfaction in school, engagement in school, aspirations for college, and lower dropout rates.
 Also, according to the Official Website of the Olympic Movement, being surrounded by a supportive group of people with similar goals, as in playing a sport, “can alleviate the negative effects of poverty.”
 Non-profit organizations are founded in urban areas affected by poverty to help marginalized children by creating an environment to unite people across gender, race, religion, or socioeconomic background.

+Impact on Youth Development

+Sports programs help young people develop important skills like teamwork, leadership, and communication.
+Groups like Right to Play and the United Nations Office on Sport for Development and Peace (UNOSDP) use sports to teach kids about health, staying in school, and gender equality.
+These programs support education and help build stronger communities.

+Challenges and Criticisms

+While sports programs have positive goals, some say their results are hard to measure.
+Critics like Fred Coalter argue that these programs often share stories of success but lack solid data.
+Funding is another issue—many programs depend on outside money, making them hard to keep running.
+Furthermore, many have expressed concerns about the influence of funders on programming, as funders are viewed as pursuing their own interests and pushing neoliberal or capitalistic ideologies.